jurgenhaas/toggl-button-greasemonkey/README.md

 On Firefox, you have to have Greasemonkey installed first.
 If you haven't got it installed yet, just go to [Mozilla Greasemonkey][11] and follow the instructions there.

-Once Greasemonkey is installed, you can either add user scripts from GitHub or through the userscript.org platform:
+Once Greasemonkey is installed, you can either add user scripts from GitHub or through the Greasy Fork platform:

 ###How to install from GitHub###